-Senators Raise Concerns of FBI Manipulation in 9/11 Case
+Senators Share Concerns of FBI Manipulation in 9/11 Case

 MANHATTAN (CN) — A bipartisan coalition called for an investigation of how the FBI has handled subpoenas in the lawsuit that calls Saudi Arabia complicit in the 9/11 attacks.